RajThapa7/cloudfactory-frontend-assessment1/OUTPUT.md

 - Issue: UI not matching with the figma design and only the inner `Input` component was being focused
 - Fix: modified the classes to match the figma design and added focus styling to the outer container

+3. Removed unnecessary useEffect hooks

+- Issue: unnecessary useEffect hooks used to set the initial value and call onSearch callback on innerValue change
+- Fix: removed the unnecessary useEffect hooks and passed the initial value on state initialization and called on the onSearch callback on onSubmit event handler

 ### BoxArea97

 1. Component renamed from `BoxArea97` to `HeroSection`